 What is an Open Graph Image?
+(Why they are important)

 It is a moment of relief when you finish up a blog post you are proud of and have found a perfect feature image that goes with it.
 Now, all you need to do is share your work with your network on your socials, sit back, and enjoy the engagement that ensues.